Operation Montgomery Rendezvous: Operation

-On the early morning of 14 June the Brigade command post at Firebase Berchtesgaden was attacked by sappers resulting in 12 US killed and 33 PAVN killed and 3 captured.
-On 15 June sappers attacked Firebase Currahee resulting in 54 PAVN killed.
-The 3rd Battalion, 5th Cavalry Regiment began armored cavalry operations in the A Sầu Valley on 20 June, but contact continued to be sporadic with the PAVN forces avoiding engagement.
-On 28 June the Army of the Republic of Vietnam (ARVN) 4th Battalion, 1st Regiment observed a large force of PAVN moving south in the open near Firebase O'Reilly and called in airstrikes which killed 37 PAVN.
+On the early morning of 14 June, the Brigade command post at Firebase Berchtesgaden was attacked by sappers resulting in 12 US killed and 33 PAVN killed and 3 captured.
+On 15 June, sappers attacked Firebase Currahee resulting in 54 PAVN killed.
+The 3rd Battalion, 5th Cavalry Regiment, began armored cavalry operations in the A Sầu Valley on 20 June, but contact continued to be sporadic with the PAVN forces avoiding engagement.
+On 28 June, the Army of the Republic of Vietnam (ARVN) 4th Battalion, 1st Regiment observed a large force of PAVN moving south in the open near Firebase O'Reilly and called in airstrikes which killed 37 PAVN.

-On 11 July the 1st Battalion, 506th Infantry Regiment assaulted an entrenched PAVN position on Hill 996 in the western A Sầu Valley, losing 16 killed, including the battalion commander, Lieutenant Colonel Arnold Hayward; PAVN losses were ten killed.
+On 11 July, the 1st Battalion, 506th Infantry Regiment assaulted an entrenched PAVN position on Hill 996 in the western A Sầu Valley, with 16 killed including the battalion commander Lieutenant Colonel Arnold Hayward; PAVN losses were ten killed.
 Sergeant Gordon Ray Roberts would be awarded the Medal of Honor for his actions during the battle.

-On 18 July at 15:00 elements of the 3rd Brigade, 101st Airborne Division, air-assaulted into an area 33 mi southwest of Huế, received small arms fire.
+On 18 July, at 15:00, elements of the 3rd Brigade, 101st Airborne Division, air-assaulted into an area 33 mi southwest of Huế, received small arms fire.
 Accompanying helicopter gunships fired on the positions, and the air assault was completed one hour later.
 One PAVN soldier was killed, and one individual weapon captured.

-On 20 July at 16:30 an element of the 3rd Brigade engaged a PAVN force 30 mi of Huế.
-The fighting continued until 19:30 when the PAVN withdrew leaving 3 dead, US losses were 2 killed.
+On 20 July, at 16:30, an element of the 3rd Brigade engaged a PAVN force 30 mi of Huế.
+The fighting continued until 19:30 when the PAVN withdrew, leaving 3 dead.
+US losses were 2 killed.

-On 22 July 3rd Brigade troops discovered the bodies of 12 PAVN soldiers 32 mi west southwest of Huế.
+On 22 July, 3rd Brigade troops discovered the bodies of 12 PAVN soldiers 32 mi west southwest of Huế.
 They apparently were killed two months previously by small arms fire.

-On 24 July 3rd Brigade troops found the bodies of 13 PAVN 29 mi southwest of Huế.
+On 24 July, 3rd Brigade troops found the bodies of 13 PAVN 29 mi southwest of Huế.
 They apparently were killed three weeks previously.